BigBangData/NaturalLanguageProcessing/README.md

 - **TextAnalyticsWithR**:

-This project emulates and builds upon the Data Science Dojo's [Introduction To Text Analytics With R](https://github.com/BigBangData/IntroToTextAnalyticsWithR) tutorials using Python.
+This project emulates and builds upon the Data Science Dojo's [Introduction To Text Analytics With R](https://github.com/BigBangData/IntroToTextAnalyticsWithR) tutorials, but using Python instead.

 The finished project will not be a step-by-step tutorial - there are plenty of those online.
 Rather, it will be a framework for binary classification with open text format that can be repurposed for different NLP goals.
 In this case, an SMS spam detector.